NokiGuard/resume/README.md

 **_Cybersecurity Specialist Intern_ @ N Brereton Medical Technologies (_December 2021-May 2022_)**
 - Conducted thorough threat and risk analyses, delivering actionable recommendations to enhance business security posture
 - Initiated and integrated the NIST Cybersecurity Framework (NIST CSF) publication to be compliant
+- Coordinated meetings with other interns to assist security lead
 - Designed security protocols to prevent phishing, ransomware, and data loss with Chief Operating Officer and team members

 ## Projects
 ### Home Lab
-- Created a networking rack that runs OPNsense firewall with IDS and VLANs with unique subnets for network segmentation
+- Established a networking rack featuring OPNsense firewall, VLANs, and distinct subnets for effective network segmentation
-- Integrated Adguard Home with recursive Unbound Domain Name System (DNS) as a network wide DNS sinkhole
+- Integrated Zenarmor NGFW and Crowdsec Security Engine with recursive Unbound Domain Name System (DNS) as a network wide DNS sinkhole and IPS
-- Deployed a bash script to enable Dynamic Domain Name System (DDNS) though Cloudflare
+- Deployed Proxmox for virtualization, enhancing network security by using Wazuh XDR, TrueNAS, and Nginx Proxy Manager within virtual machines and Docker containers

 ## Certifications